singulatron/superplatform/README.md

 - [x] Streaming, real time updates
 - [x] User management: multi-user support, role-based access control
 - [x] Support different database backends (local files, SQL and more is coming) and other distributed primitives
-- [ ] Collaborate with other users in your organization
-- [ ] Publish clients for the daemon in different languages
+- [x] Publish clients for the daemon in different languages
 - [ ] Running, scheduling mini-(or not so mini)-apps built on top of Singulatron
 - [ ] Many more